fehersanyi-bitrise/practice-01/README.md

 Use a database for storing the task data `check`

-//Separate Worker, which fetches the task/command from the Server, executes it and sends the logs etc. back to the server.
-In short: remove the command execution from the Server.
+Separate Worker, which fetches the task/command from the Server, executes it and sends the logs etc. back to the server.
+In short: remove the command execution from the Server. `check`

 Run the Task/command in a docker container `check`